NottingHack/rules/index.rst

     :maxdepth: 2

     Definitions <definitions>
     Rule 0.
-Do Not Be On Fire <do-not-be-on-fire>
+Do Not Be Unsafe <do-not-be-on-fire>
     Rule 1.
 Membership of the Hackspace <membership-of-the-hackspace>
     Rule 2.
 Guests & Visitors <guests-and-visitors>
     Rule 3.
 Be Excellent to One Another <be-excellent-to-one-another>
     Rule 4.
 Respect the Hackspace <respect-the-hackspace>
     Rule 5.
 Do Not Hack <do-not-hack>
     Rule 6.
-UK Legislation <uk-legislation>
+Prohibited Activities <uk-legislation>
     Rule 7.
 Storage in the Hackspace <storage-in-the-hackspace>
     Rule 8.
 Donating Items to Nottingham Hackspace <donating-to-nottingham-hackspace>
     Appendix A: Complaints Policy <complaints-policy>